 Wait, do I need to eat during a race?

 Whether or not your race would be helped by a mid-run bite depends on the race’s length, as well as your preferences and body.
-If you’re doing a 5k or 10k you don’t need mid-run grub.
+If you’re doing a 5k or 10k you don’t need mid-run grub (but make sure you plan your pre-race meals and consider what to eat before running 5K or 10K).

 “You need to exercise for about 75 minutes before you need to consider a mid-workout snack,” says dietitian and strength coach Albert Matheny, RD, CSCS, COO of ARENA Innovation Corp and co-founder of SoHo Strength Lab in New York City.
 Generally, he explains, that’s how long it takes for the body to use up glycogen stores.
 That said, the higher percentage of max intensity you give, the quicker your body will use up your carbohydrate stores.
 Meaning, if you’re going all out on a race, you may need to re-fuel more quickly.